 The Membership Chair organizes and facilitates the Site Leader and Participant application processes and manages the placement of alternates throughout the year.
 Additionally, the Membership Chair helps run the evaluation and internal processes and maintains AB's social media presence throughout the year.
 If you are passionate about thinking about the big picture of all AB participants - where we are and where we could be better - membership might be your place!

-- Update, publish and manage online Participant Applications and participant placement
+- Update, publish and manage online particpant applications and participant placement

-Special Events Chair (1) The Special Events Chair facilitates the planning of the many AB events for Board, Site Leaders, and Participants including Kick-Off and Send-Off events, Week of Welcome and Club Day, and Board's dinner with Fr.
+Special Events Chair (1) The Special Events Chair facilitates the planning of the many AB events for borad, site leaders, and participants including Kick-Off and Send-Off events, Week of Welcome and Club Day, and Board's dinner with Fr.
 Graham.
 If you love planning a day from start to finish, engaging new ABers, seeking (food!) donations, and can bring excitement to groups of up to 200 people this might be the best fit for you!

 - Organize Fall and Spring Break Kick-Off and Send-Off Events